-Lara Johnson represents people with personal injury claims, including serious motor vehicle collisions, nursing home neglect and abuse, and breach of insurance contracts.
+Lara Johnson represents people with personal injury claims, including serious motor vehicle collisions and nursing home neglect and abuse.
 She has written and lectured on nursing home neglect and abuse.

 Lara grew up in Oregon and went to college at McGill University in Montreal, Canada where she received an Honor’s Degree in Political Science.
 She was actively involved in the Debating Union at McGill, competing internationally.

 Lara was attracted to the legal profession because of her interest in advocacy and her desire to help people in a tangible way.
 She graduated in 1993 from Case Western Law School in Cleveland, Ohio where she was recognized with American Jurisprudence Awards for Torts and for Oral Advocacy and Brief Writing.
 She was actively involved with the Students for Public Interest Law Fellowships, a student group which financially sponsored public interest law summer clerkships.

 - 2020 Best Lawyers in America®